Greenway Health

-Greenway Health, LLC is a privately-owned vendor of health information technology (HIT) including integrated electronic health record (EHR), practice management, and revenue cycle management solutions.
+Greenway Health, LLC is a privately owned vendor of health information technology (HIT) including integrated electronic health record (EHR), practice management, and revenue cycle management solutions.
 Intergy, Greenway’s cloud-based EHR and practice management solution, serves ambulatory healthcare practices.
 The company has offices in Tampa, Florida; Carrollton, Georgia; and Bangalore, India.

 History

 Medical Manager

 The Medical Manager Corporation launched the first medical practice management software, Medical Manager, developed by Michael "Mickey" Singer, in 1977.
 Headquartered in Gainesville, Florida, Medical Manager had one of the largest installed bases of practice management software in the United States at the time of its sale to Vista.

 In April 2000, the Medical Manager software was adopted into the Smithsonian National Museum of American History in Washington, D.C., under the permanent research collection on information technology.
 Later the same year, Medical Manager Corporation was acquired by Healtheon, now known as Emdeon.

 Vitera Healthcare Solutions

 Sage Software Healthcare, Inc., founded in 2000 after the purchase and rebranding of the Medical Manager software from Emdeon, provided EHR and medical practice management software for healthcare providers.
 The company’s products included Intergy, a suite of clinical, financial, reporting, and communication tools for healthcare providers.
 The company operated under the name Sage Software Healthcare, Inc., until November 2011, when it was acquired by Vista Equity Partners for $320 million and renamed Vitera Healthcare Solutions.
 Sage Group originally purchased the software from Emdeon for $565 million in 2006.

-In June 2013, Vitera acquired the Birmingham-based EHR company, SuccessEHS, Inc. Products absorbed into the Vitera solutions portfolio include an EHR system, an electronic dental record (EDR) system, and a revenue cycle management and practice management service.
+In June 2013, Vitera acquired the Birmingham-based EHR company, SuccessEHS, Inc. Products absorbed into the Vitera Healthcare Solutions portfolio include an EHR system, an electronic dental record (EDR) system, and a revenue cycle management and practice management service.